Head teacher's pride after major improvement by infant school at Skegby

-Now, after its latest inspection in November, it has been ranked ‘Good’ in all six categories, which is considered quite a feat for a school that sits in an area of high deprivation.
+Now, after its latest inspection, it has been ranked good in all six categories – which is considered quite a feat for a school that sits in an area of high deprivation.

 “This is a result of our dedicated staff team, the support of our school community and thanks to our amazing children.